akac0297/PETLAB/README.md

 # PET-LAB
-This repository contains scripts from the PET-LAB project - an outline of the files is provided below:
+This repository contains code for radiomics reproducibility analysis of the data from the TROG 12.02 PET-LABRADOR trial.
+An outline of the files is provided below:

 ## CV-scatter
 Generating stripplots (a type of scatter plot) for the coefficient of variation (CV) for radiomics features of different MRI sequences.
 The CV is a measure of dispersion of the data.